SONEINT/RepData_PeerAssessment1/PA1_template.md

 - There are **15264 rows** with missing values in the activity dataset.
 - There are **2304** missing values in the activity dataset.

+NOTA: the missing values could be verified in str(activity_data) results above.

+We now need to create a function to fill the NA values with interval's steps means.
+We will use the same function **plot_steps** created above to make the plot.

 ```r